JuanIrache/mgjson/readme.md

 This repository contains demo files that can be imported in Adobe After Effects to read external dynamic and static data.

-- demo.mgjson: Minimal working example.
+- **demo**.mgjson: Minimal working example.
 A static text and a stream with three samples (keyframes of sorts)
-- gopro.mgjson: Comprehensive file with many data streams.
+- **gopro**.mgjson: Comprehensive file with many data streams.
 Created with [GoPro Telemetry for JavaScript](https://github.com/JuanIrache/gopro-telemetry)

 The underlying JSON schema is available for download under [Adobe's SensorManager SDK Package](https://console.adobe.io/downloads/ae).